CACTUS Journal Policies

 Article Retraction Policy

 CORRECTION (Erratum/Corrigendum) may be issued when honest errors are discovered that do not invalidate the main conclusions.
-Corrections describe what changed and why, are linked to the original article.
+Corrections describe what changed and why, and they are linked to the original article.
 Authors are encouraged to report any errors promptly.